 Rockville Centre is a medium-sized village located in the state of New York.
 With a population of 24,201 people and six constituent neighborhoods, Rockville Centre is the 69th largest community in New York.
 Rockville Centre has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Rockville Centre home prices are not only among the most expensive in New York, but Rockville Centre real estate also consistently ranks among the most expensive in America.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Rockville Centre.
-59.48% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.
+59.45% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

-The per capita income in Rockville Centre in 2010 was $54,791, which is wealthy relative to New York and the nation.
-This equates to an annual income of $219,164 for a family of four.
+The per capita income in Rockville Centre in 2010 was $55,282, which is wealthy relative to New York and the nation.
+This equates to an annual income of $221,128 for a family of four.

+Rockville Centre is a somewhat ethnically-diverse village.
 The people who call Rockville Centre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rockville Centre residents report their race to be White, followed by Black or African-American.
+Rockville Centre also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.80% of the village’s residents.
 Important ancestries of people in Rockville Centre include Italian, German, Polish, and English.

 The most common language spoken in Rockville Centre is English.
 Other important languages spoken here include Spanish and Italian.